ibm-cloud-docs/power-iaas/sysdig-monitoring-pvs.md

 - **Time range**: IBM Cloud monitoring accepts data within a specific time range, called the window of acceptance that is fixed to 5 minutes.
 - **{{site.data.keyword.powerSys_notm}} instances booted once**: The platform metrics are visible on the dashboard when you boot a {{site.data.keyword.powerSys_notm}} instance at least one time.
 - **Instance in error state**: Metric data of a {{site.data.keyword.powerSys_notm}} instance in error state is not available in the dashboard.
+- **Instance in shut-off state**: Metric data of a {{site.data.keyword.powerSys_notm}} instance in shut-off state is available in the dashboard provided they were booted once before.
+- **Ipv6 interface usage**: The {{site.data.keyword.powerSys_notm}} instance's Ipv6 interface usage metrics are available even though the Ipv6 is not visible to you as a {{site.data.keyword.powerSys_notm}} user.
+- **100 % memory utilization error**: When the memory utilisation can not be determined due to various reason such as {{site.data.keyword.powerSys_notm}} instance in inactive or warning state, the memory utilizations shows 100%.
+- **Metrics availibility after deletion**: The time for which metrics is going to be retained for the deleted {{site.data.keyword.powerSys_notm}} instance and deleted workspace is one hour.

 ## Additional information
 {: #sysdig-add-info}